Arithmetic genus inequalities with an application to sums of squares: Introduction

-We would like first and foremost thank K.J.~Becher for his generous encouragement and discussions on this continuation of \cite{BG24}.
-We would also like to thank Qing Liu for patiently answering questions of the first named author and make him aware of the crucial cohomological flatness property in residue characteristic zero.
-The first named author gratefully acknowledges support from \textit{Universidad de Santiago de Chile, proyecto DICYT 042432G}, and the second named author gratefully acknowledges support from \textit{Fondecyt ANID Postdoctoral Grant 3240191}.
+We would like to thank Karim Johannes Becher for his encouragement and discussions on this continuation of \cite{BG24}.
+We would also like to thank Qing Liu for patiently answering questions of the first named author and making him aware of the crucial cohomological flatness property in residue characteristic zero.
+The first named author gratefully acknowledges support from \textit{Universidad de Santiago de Chile, proyecto DICYT 042432G}, and the second named author gratefully acknowledges support from \textit{Fondecyt ANID Postdoctoral Grant 3240191} and from Concurso de Subvenci\'on a la Instalaci\'on en la Academia 2025 N°85250089.